College of Science START Orientation

 What are the healthcare resources on campus?
 Will the Student Health Services be functioning as normal?

 Student health services (SHS) is an on-campus clinic that now offers a full range of telehealth appointments including nutrition, primary care, psychiatry, reproductive health, and more.
-Call 541-737-9355 to schedule an appointment.
-The Plageman Clinic will be operating in the summer and in the fall.
-Please visit the SHS website for more information.
+Visit SHS' webaite for more information or call 541-737-9355 to schedule an appointment.

 What resources are available for students with special needs?
 How do students get accommodations for a disability?